padolsey/operative/readme.md

 ### Changelog

+ * 0.2.0 (29 Jul 2013) See #10
+  * Dependency Loading (initially suggested in #8)
+  * Deprecate direct returning in favour of a callback passed to each operative invocation.
+  * Fallback to IFrame (to provide safer sandbox for degraded state)
  * 0.1.0 (25 Jul 2013) Support Promises (from [Issue #3](https://github.com/padolsey/operative/issues/3)) if they're provided by a [native Promise implementation](http://dom.spec.whatwg.org/#promises) or [compliant polyfill](https://github.com/slightlyoff/Promises).
 Also added support for `operative(Function)` which returns a single function.
  * 0.0.3 (18 Jul 2013) Support for asynchronous returning from within operartive methods (via `this.async()`).
  * 0.0.2 (12 Jul 2013) Improved browser support: IE10 support via eval, degraded JSON-marshalling etc.